soirrex/app-templates/README.md

-# Bash script for creating project template
+# Bash script for creating project templates

 **Only support nodejs templates, but i may add other languages and templates in the future.**